Gusto Benefits Review 2026: Health Insurance Cost & 401(k)

 What Gusto Benefits includes (and what plan you need)

 Gusto's benefits features are only available on the Plus ($80/month + $12/employee) and Premium (custom pricing) plans.
-The Simple plan ($40/month + $6/employee) does not include benefits administration, a common source of confusion for new Gusto users who expect benefits to be part of the base product.
+The Simple plan ($49/month + $6/employee) does not include benefits administration, a common source of confusion for new Gusto users who expect benefits to be part of the base product.

-Gusto holds a 4.6/5 rating from 11,246 verified G2 reviews.
+Gusto holds a 4.6/5 rating from roughly 12,848 verified G2 reviews.
 On the benefits-specific questions in G2 reviews, the enrollment portal and payroll sync draw consistent praise; the limitation of carrier options (particularly in smaller states) is the most cited gap.
 If your state has limited carrier options in Gusto's marketplace, note this before committing.

 On the Plus plan, you get: health, dental, and vision insurance through Gusto's licensed broker marketplace; HSA and FSA account administration with automatic payroll deduction sync; workers' compensation insurance through AP Intego; life and disability insurance options; and an employee self-service portal for enrollment and elections management.

 401(k) is not included in the Plus plan price.
-It's a separate product called Guideline: $49/month base + $8/employee/month for the standard plan.
-A 10-person team pays $80 (Gusto Plus base) + $120 (employees) + $49 (Guideline base) + $80 (Guideline employees) = $329/month all-in for payroll + benefits admin + 401(k).
+It's a separate product called Guideline, and the plan tier matters: the Starter plan runs $39/month base plus $4/employee but does not support employer matching at all, while the Core plan, the one most small businesses actually need, costs $89/month base plus $8/employee and unlocks employer match and profit-sharing contributions.
+A 10-person team on Guideline Core pays $80 (Gusto Plus base) + $120 (employees) + $89 (Guideline Core base) + $80 (Guideline employees) = $369/month all-in for payroll + benefits admin + 401(k).
 That's the real number to budget against.

 Health insurance: what the marketplace covers